 A confident media personality, Daniel has been cast as a television presenter by British and American production companies, including US reality TV show Animal House (2014).
-He has also appeared on Channel 4's Daily Brunch (2014), ITV's British Animal Honours (2013), BBC 5Live (2013), and BBC Radio Berkshire (2013).
+He has also appeared on BBC Radio 2 Simon Mayo Drivetime (2015), Channel 4's Daily Brunch (2014), ITV's British Animal Honours (2013), BBC 5Live (2013), BBC Radio Berkshire (2013).

 Daniel’s first book, Otter (Reaktion Books, 2010), was described by Virginia McKenna OBE as “the most brilliant mix of facts ancient and modern about the otter species”.
 His latest book, The Nature Magpie (Icon Books, 2013), was praised as “part Walden Pond, part Origin of Species, and part Ripley’s Believe It Or Not”, by Dr Hal Herzog.
 Daniel is also the creator and editor of Reaktion Books Earth series.
 David Bellamy OBE wrote: "What a fantastic idea, science and culture brought down to earth".

 Daniel's current academic research focuses on animal assisted therapy and the human-animal bond.

 Desmond Morris.
 The Naked Ape (1967), The Human Zoo (1969), Manwatching (1977), Animal Days (1979), Catwatching (1986), Dogwatching (1986), Horsewatching (1987), Animalwatching (1990), Babywatching (1991), Peoplewatching (2002), Planet Ape (2002), Owl (2009).
 This is not a full list of publications.